 Traditionally, the custard-like mascarpone also includes zabaglione (a custard of eggs, wine, and sugar).
 However, seeing as this vegan tiramisu is egg free and dairy free, we had to get a bit creative.

-vegan mascarpone cream
+vegan mascarpone cream in a bowl

 How to assemble tiramisu